 Aquilawire VS.807

-Converting a Voxelab Aquila X2 into a CoreXZ “Switchwire-style” printer
+Voxelab Aquila X2 converted to a CoreXZ motion platform

 Problem

-The stock bed-slinger was fine for learning, but inconsistent Z mechanics and ringing limited surface quality and throughput.
-I wanted rigidity, repeatability, and serviceability without binning the whole platform.
+The stock bed-slinger had enough frame value to reuse, but the Z mechanics and ringing limited surface quality and throughput.
+The target was improved rigidity, repeatability, and serviceability without replacing the entire platform.

 Constraints & goals